 The revised Charter was approved by Privy Council to take effect from 20 May 1997.
-The new Standing Orders and Annexes were agreed by Governing Body on the recommendation of Finance & General Purposes Committee and Academic Board and became effective on 1 July 1997.
-Privy Council agreed a minor modification of the Charter in 2002 to allow student membership of Governing Body and Academic Board.
+The new Standing Orders and Annexes were agreed by the Board of Trustees on the recommendation of Finance & General Purposes Committee and Academic Board and became effective on 1 July 1997.
+Privy Council agreed a minor modification of the Charter in 2002 to allow student membership of the Board of Trustees and Academic Board.

-In December 2001, Academic Board and Governing Body agreed a major restructuring of the School involving the formation of three Faculties and creating three new senior posts of Dean.
+In December 2001, Academic Board and the Board of Trustees agreed a major restructuring of the School involving the formation of three Faculties and creating three new senior posts of Dean.
 This resulted in a review of the entire committee structure.
-Major changes were made to the Standing Orders and Annexes which were agreed by Governing Body on 14 June, 2002 on the recommendation of Finance & General Purposes Committee and Academic Board, effective from July 2002.
+Major changes were made to the Standing Orders and Annexes which were agreed by the Board of Trustees on 14 June, 2002 on the recommendation of Finance & General Purposes Committee and Academic Board, effective from July 2002.

 The Standing Orders were updated again in 2004.
 A Revised Model Statue was introduced in 2004 and Privy Council agreed that SOAS should adopt it as a Standing Order subject to modification only by Privy Council itself.

 During the 2006/7 academic session, the committee structure was reviewed as part of a broader programme of work designed to turn the School's ‘Vision & Strategy for the Centennial’, which set out the School's intended path until 2016, into a reality.
 The committee structure was streamlined in order to create a framework which would maximise the School's ability to deliver its strategic objectives.
-Governing Body approved the revised committee structure in June 2007.
+The Board of Trustees approved the revised committee structure in June 2007.

-A review of the effectiveness of Governing Body was carried out during the 2008/9 academic session.
+A review of the effectiveness of the Board of Trustees was carried out during the 2008/9 academic session.
 During the following year, the Privy Council approved the amendments to the Articles that were necessary to enact the recommendations of the review, and the revised document became effective from September 2010.

-Since then a variety of amendments has been made.
+Since then a variety of amendments have been made.
 For example in August 2011 the School was given its own degree awarding powers and the Privy Council approved changes to the Articles to allow these powers to be enacted.